Tongue-Tied (short story collection): Spot the Dog

-While sick in bed, a boy is asked to play a game of Spot the Dog by his mother, whose pictures of landmarks in their home town are very detailed, but lack people.
+While sick in bed, a boy called Tony is asked to play a game of Spot the Dog by his mother, whose pictures of landmarks in their home town are very detailed, but lack people.
 While looking over the picture, the boy seems to end up sucked into the game, and can't figure out how to get out of this strange world.

 Hailstone Bugs

-As punishment for allowing his mouse to breed, a boy has his head-lopper confiscated, which upsets him because he was planning to use it in an upcoming act.
+As punishment for allowing his mouse to breed, a boy called Troy has his head-lopper confiscated, which upsets him because he was planning to use it in an upcoming act.
 Soon after he finds a weird species which lives inside hailstones, and he tries to put them to a good use.

 Shake

-Two twin brothers find a box while digging in the vegetable patch; they fight over who should own it, despite the fact that they are so close to each other that they rarely fight.
-But when one of them to stop arguing the remaining one refuses his brother then has an accident and dies.
-The remaining brother then feels guilty about his decision, and wants nothing but to shake his brother's hand, even though he knows it's never going to happen.
+Two twin brothers, Byron and Gavin, find a box while digging in the vegetable patch; they fight over who should own it, despite the fact that they are so close to each other that they rarely fight.
+But when Gavin decides to stop arguing, Byron refuses his brother's handshake.
+Gavin then has an accident and dies, resulting in Byron feeling guilty about his decision, and wants nothing but to shake Gavin's hand, even though he knows it's never going to happen.
 But one day, he discovers what is in the box: an enchanted pair of glasses, which can allow him to do something he never thought he'd be able to do.

 Popping Off

-A boy is at risk of getting kicked out of his flat, because he has a dog that flatulates because it can't bark.
+A boy called Bill is at risk of getting kicked out of his flat, because he has a dog that flatulates because it can't bark.